nicolaswalther01/Test/replit.md

 - **File Structure**: Separate CSV files for documents, topics, questions, sessions, and usage tracking
 - **Session Storage**: CSV-based storage with interface abstraction
 - **File Storage**: Temporary in-memory processing of uploaded text files
-- **Review System**: Tracks incorrect answers for targeted review questions
+- **Review System**: Tracks question performance for targeted review until each question is answered correctly twice

 ## Authentication and Authorization
 - Currently no authentication system implemented - the application operates as a stateless quiz generator